figshare/user_documentation/APIv2/collections.md

 Search public collections.
 Accepts `pagination`, `sorting`, `filtering` and `search` params.

-Filterse and defaults are the same as for  the
+Filters and defaults are the same as for  the
 [list public collections](#list-public-collections)

 The response body will use the collection `light` presenter.